How to use USWDS

 - Create a branch from

-developthat lightly defines what you’re working on (for example, add-styles).
+developand name it in a way that lightly defines what you’re working on (for example,

-- Once you’re ready to submit a pull request, fill out the PULL REQUEST template provided.
+- Once you’re ready to submit a pull request, fill out the pull request template.

 - Submit your pull request against the